kcsheng/stride/README.md

-Stride is a day planner that allows a user to save tasks for each hour.
+Stride is a day planner that allows a user to save tasks on an hourly basis.
 Click here to access the planner.

 ### Feature
 ____
 - Current day and time display
 - Color coded time-blocks (past, present and future)
 - Memorised events for the day
-- Self-refresh start for each day
+- Task refresh option
+- full responsive, utilizing bootstrap for underlying design

 ### Wireframe
 ____